 More specifically, here are the responsibilities of the Board:

 - Setting DC’s long-range objectives and priorities.
-You can review the latest priorities and progress here.
+You can review the latest priorities here.

 - Assessing the degree to which plans and objectives have been achieved.